MaquestiauxDevs-EC-HADEA/docker-server-installation/example-php/README.md

 1. Create a Dockerfile with the necessary commands.
 2. Create a docker-compose yaml file with the necessary information (eg. expose port, container name)
-3. Build your image `docker build -t testsdocker:latest .`
+3. Build your image `docker build -t example-php:latest .`
-4. Save the builed image as tar `docker save testsdocker:latest > testsdocker_latest.tar`
+4. Save the builed image as tar `docker save example-php:latest > example-php_latest.tar`
 5. Go in Portainer (https://localhost:9443/#!/2/docker/images) and import the create tar file
 6. Go in Portainer Stack (https://localhost:9443/#!/2/docker/stacks) and add a stack by uploading the docker-compose yaml file.
 7. The container should be running